A New Cook Book For Review

 Kan Lam Pho is a food writer, instructor, and food consultant who specializes in Chinese cuisine.
 His blog, Red Cook, was nominated for a James Beard Foundation Award and his first book, Phoenix Claws and Jade Trees: Essential Techniques of Authentic Chinese Cooking has already received the Julia Child First Book award from the IACP (International Association of Culinary Professionals).
 His experience in teaching at the Institute of Culinary Education and Brooklyn Kitchen is reflected in the pages of the cookbook.
 Kian has thoughtfully included descriptions of pantry essentials, equipment, and techniques within the book, as well as intriguing history and family anecdotes.
 These inclusions make Phoenix Claws and Jade Trees more than just a cookbook, but a labour of love.

-From what I have heard, I can still salvage the wok but not in time to try the Stir Fried Beef with Black Pepper from page 118.
-Instead, I’ve turned to the most basic recipe in the book (and one that I am surprised to learn I have made before!), a refreshing Cucumber Salad with Garlic (page 336).
+From what I have heard, I can still salvage the wok.
+Unfortunately I can’t do it in time to try the Stir Fried Beef with Black Pepper from page 118.
+Instead, I’ve turned to the most basic recipe and one I was surprised to learn I have made before!
+A refreshing Cucumber Salad with Garlic (page 336).

 Cucumber Salad with Garlic (recipe reprinted with permission)